dylan-losey/latent-actions/README.md

 * teleop_cae.py lets the user control the robot with the latent space

 The current task is moving the end-effector of the Panda robot in a plane.
+We use robosuite to create and control the simulated Panda robot.